Retail Diversity for Dietary Diversity: Preventing Nutrition Deserts for the Urban Poor Within the Transforming Food Retail Environment in Vietnam

 - Environmental Policy Group, Wageningen University

-- Sigrid Wertheim-Heck, PhD, Professor applied sciences Food and Healthy Living Aeres University AS; Senior Research Fellow, Wageningen University, Expert Advisor Research and Strategy, Fresh Studio
+- Sigrid Wertheim-Heck, PhD, Professor Food and Healthy Living Aeres University of Applied Sciences; Senior Research Fellow consumption sociology and sustainable food system transformations, Wageningen University

 - Peter Oosterveer, Prof. PhD, Professor in the field of globalization and sustainability of food production and consumption, Wageningen University